 Even though you might feel the urge to help the person you're codependent on, you may begin to harbor feelings of resentment.
 Filling the role of caretaker can be tiring, but there is usually some meaning behind your attitude towards the role.

-People who feel trapped in the role of caregiver may complain, but in reality, this concern for another usually provides an escape from their own personal problems.
+People who feel trapped in the role of the caregiver may complain, but in reality, this concern for another usually provides an escape from their own personal problems.
 Others may argue that they enjoy being a caretaker and feel the role gives them meaning, but this usually accompanies a denial of unhappiness.

 Codependency is commonly affiliated with low-self esteem and a low sense of self-worth.
 Because both of these things are formed during childhood, there may be an underlying personal issue that needs to be resolved before you can become more independent.